 In addition, the inventions and futuristic concepts were a real mind-blower for me at the time.
 In fact, I specifically picked up this book in order to research modern sci-fi and get a dose of the latest hard science, and that’s exactly what I got.
 Beta-level simulations, Alpha constructs, nanotechnology, servitors, Lighthuggers, inertia, controlled singularities, and the like.
 It all called to mind numerous other classic sci-fi franchises, many of which Reynolds himself acknowledged a debt to.

 Okay, now for the weak stuff.
 As I said already, the plot can be convoluted.
 For the most part, this works in the story’s favor.
-However, something which comes up in other Reynold’s works as well, is his tendency to throw in too many plot twists, especially towards the end.
-Already we have a very complicated and layered story which really didn’t need any more curve balls, but some are thrown even as the other plot threads are culminating.
+However, something which comes up in other Reynold’s works as well is his tendency to throw in too many plot twists, especially toward the end.
+Already we have a very complicated and layered story that really didn’t need any more curve balls, but some are thrown even as the other plot threads are culminating.
 In this story, the unnecessary twists involve last-minute revelations.

-In Sylveste’s case, this happens just before he is captured by his own people and he takes the opportunity to unburden himself to his wife.
+In Sylveste’s case, this happens just before he is captured by his own people, and he takes the opportunity to unburden himself to his wife.
 He tells her that his father once had an alpha-level simulation of himself, as opposed to the beta that he frequently talks to.
 He gave this alpha to the Pattern Jugglers in exchange for the info they gave him.
-It is also revealed that Dan Sylveste is in fact a clone of his father.
-Hence his vanity and obsessive nature, they were retained from a father who wanted a duplicate of himself.
+It is also revealed that Dan Sylveste is actually a clone of his father.
+Hence his vanity and obsessive nature, which were inherited from a father who wanted a duplicate of himself.

 Last, there’s the revelation that the Captain of Nostalgia – John Brannigan – went into the Jugglers sea himself and used them to imprint his mind on Sajaki, one of the Triumvirs.
 His reasons had to do with the fact that he knew he needed to go into reefersleep until they found a cure for the Melding Plague.
-Unable to stand the idea of being out of it for so long, he decided to get the Jugglers to erase Sajaki’s mind and replace it with a copy of his own, that way he could be aware of everything that was going on while he was under.
-This twist seemed quite unnecessary too, as it really didn’t advance the plot any, just added another complication.
+Unable to stand the idea of being out of it for so long, he decided to get the Jugglers to erase Sajaki’s mind and replace it with a copy of his own.
+That way, he could be aware of everything that was going on while he was under.
+This twist also seemed quite unnecessary, as it really didn’t advance the plot any, just added another complication.

 As a follow-up to my last post, I wanted to delve into the two great satire-epics in more detail.
 First up, the satire that came true: Brave New World!
 And as the title says, I would also like to include a little commentary on the thoughtful essay that capped off his thoughts about his magnum opus, its reception, its enduring legacy, and the themes it addressed.
 There were so many, so where do I begin?